Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 > [!IMPORTANT]
 > PLEASE NOTE: 2025-07-13 - On a recent test install, I encountered an error with picamzero's picamera2 dependency.
 This required me to download the picamzero module and add a line of code to fix the error as described in this thread: [Picamera2 import error](https://github.com/RaspberryPiFoundation/picamzero/issues/3).
 > For now, the picamzero module is located inside this project directory, so the fix can be implemented.
-> The PREVIOUS way to install the module was: 'sudo apt install python3-picamzero -y'
+> The PREVIOUS way to install the module was simply: 'sudo apt install python3-picamzero -y'
 > I'll monitor this and see if it shakes itself out.

 ### Install Git